vonsteer/spiderchef/README.md

 # Overrides the global step registry with your own
 Recipe.step_registry = CUSTOM_STEP_REGISTRY

-# You can manually initiziales a recipe like so, or just use the yaml recipe.
+# You can manually initialise a recipe like so, or just use the yaml recipe.
 recipe = Recipe(
     base_url="https://example.com",
     name="Example",